Improving Your Indoor Air Quality

 During a typical maintenance appointment, your technician will perform a variety of checks on your system.
 To assess and improve indoor quality, you can expect your HVAC technician to:

 Vents in your bathrooms, kitchen, and laundry rooms should be directed outside your house.
 If the airflow is directed to the garage or attic, it will produce mold and mildew that can be expensive and a health hazard in the long run.
-To help in the proper direction of airflow yourself, use products that are energy-efficient and have quieter exhaust fans.

 Evaluate HVAC Placement

 The location of your HVAC system could impact your air quality.
 Your HVAC technician will let you know if your system is not in the optimal place.